-Use Some Common Sense On Reef Clean Ups
+Use Some Common Sense On Ocean Clean Ups

 It’s Not A Competition

-The important thing is that the reefs are clean and not the group photo of how many tonnes of rubbish you collected at the end of the day, in fact it would be great if the boats come back with next to nothing to show, it would suggest the message is getting across.
-Divers are much more aware of the pollution issue nowadays and many clean as they go, I know all of our guides do, we even supply underwater trash collecting bags for guests – Upcycling The Ocean
+The important thing is that the reefs are clean and not the group photo of how many tonnes of rubbish you collected at the end of the day.
+In fact it would be great if the boats come back with next to nothing to show.
+This would suggest the message is getting across.
+Divers are much more aware of the pollution issue nowadays and many clean as they go.
+I know all of our guides do.
+We even supply underwater trash collecting bags for guests – Upcycling The Ocean

 Some Trash Can Be Left Alone

 Old car tyres for some mysterious reason appear on almost every dive site regardless of how remote it is – the underwater version of an Irish bar, but again they very often have animals living inside.
-There’s no doubt they are toxic for the environment and experiments with tyre reefs have been a massive failure but does that outweigh possibly killing the creatures that have made it a home.
+There’s no doubt they are toxic for the environment and experiments with tyre reefs have been a massive failure.
+That doesn’t outweigh possibly killing the creatures that have made it a home.

 There’s a couple of motorbikes at the Racha’s still with tyres on and the harruby wreck has tyres hanging from it but we wouldn’t think of removing them.